 In the summer of 1996, 3 other rookies appeared.
 At that time, there were 3 full time guides, 3 trainees, a shuttle driver, an office person and Bill.
 The years 1996 to 1999 saw super high water and epic training trips.
 At that time, there were 4 raft companies on the Gallatin and 3 raft companies on the Yellowstone River.

-In 1998, we rented a shack from the Church of Universal Triumphant (CUT) in Corwin Springs, located across the street from what is now the Lighthouse Restaurant.
+In 1998, we rented a shack from the Church of Universal Triumphant (CUT) in Corwin Springs, located across the street from what was the Lighthouse Restaurant and adjacent to the Corwin Springs bridge turnoff.
 Two people ran trips out of there, one acting as a shuttle driver and the other guiding a boat- the first expansion of Montana Whitewater.
 We continued to run out of the shack until 2001 when we were evicted and bought the house in Gardiner, where we currently have our outpost for the Yellowstone River operation.

 In 2003, we moved the Gallatin office from the Funny Farm, up the canyon to the current location at Beckman Flats, near Storm Castle.
 It cut 17 miles off our shuttle each way!
 We also purchased the riverfront property behind the office “Tom’s” this year, to use as a take out and eventually use as a campsite for overnight trips.
 In 2006, Yellowstone Raft Company, one of the other Gallatin companies, decided to sell.
 Montana Whitewater went big in purchasing YRC in order to stay alive, and eventually thrive, as a raft company on the Gallatin River.
 With this purchase, we also acquired the Beartrap Canyon permit and the historic Karst Kamp property and launched the Learn to Fly Fish program.